estiwidder/bold360-mobile-docs-android/docs/advanced-topics/file-upload.md

     }
     ```

-- ### Use your own trigger
+- ### Proprietary file upload trigger
-  - Apply your own upload UI component.
+  - Apply a proprietary file upload UI component.
-    Insure that upload feature is enabled, before you display the UI to the user:
+    Ensure that the upload feature is enabled, before displaying the UI to the user:
     ```kotlin
     chatController.isEnabled(ChatFeatures.FileUpload);
     ```
-    > Learn how to enable/disable file transfer on admin console [here]({{'/assets/images/console-upload.png' | relative_url}})
+    > Llearn more on how to enable/disable the file transfer on the admin console [here]({{'/assets/images/console-upload.png' | relative_url}})

   - Hide the SDKs upload icon: